Antiskid High Friction Road Surface Treatment

-Omnigrip high friction road surface treatment is a veneer overlay applied to asphalt and / or concrete roads and highways to improve surface friction.
-Subsequently resulting in decreased braking distances and threshold impact speeds in emergency situations.
-Antiskid Industries is the preferred specialist applicator of this highly successful road surface treatment, please contact us for further information.
+Omnigrip high friction road surface treatment is a veneer overlay.
+The overlay is then applied to asphalt and / or concrete roads and highways to improve surface friction.
+Subsequently this results in decreased braking distances and threshold impact speeds in emergency situations.
+Antiskid Industries is the preferred specialist applicator of this highly successful road surface treatment.
+Please feel free to contact us for further information anytime.

-Upon curing, the Omnigrip high friction road surface treatment is resistant to all road contamination, for example, oil, petrol and de-icing salts with excellent adhesion to asphalt and concrete surfaces.
+Upon curing, the Omnigrip high friction road surface treatment is resistant to all road contamination.
+Examples of this include oil, petrol and de-icing salts with excellent adhesion to asphalt and concrete surfaces.

 Antiskid Omnigrip HF surfacing is an established, proven process for saving lives by ensuring the highest level of skid resistance onto any road surfaces.